robertandrews/cwp-tidy-media/README.md

 ### 1. Relocate post attachments

-Post-attached images will be moved to custom folder structure that mirrors your content structure.
+Post-attached images will be moved to your specified custom folder structure, which can mirror your content structure.
 This includes Featured Image and other attachments.

 ### 2. Relocate other images found in posts